xzl01/ghc/docs/users_guide/debugging.rst

    single: consistency checks
    single: lint

+.. ghc-flag:: -dlint
+    :shortdesc: Enable several common internal sanity checkers
+    :type: dynamic

+    :implies: -dcore-lint, -dstg-lint, -dcmm-lint, -dasm-lint, -fllvm-fill-undef-with-garbage, -debug
+    :since: 9.4.1

+    Turn on various heavy-weight intra-pass sanity-checking measures within GHC and its runtime system.
+Notably, this does not include :ghc-flag:`-falignment-sanitisation` as it incurs a rather hefty runtime cost.

 .. ghc-flag:: -dcore-lint
     :shortdesc: Turn on internal sanity checking
     :type: dynamic

     Turn on heavyweight intra-pass sanity-checking within GHC, at Core level.
 (It checks GHC's sanity, not yours.)

+.. ghc-flag:: -dlinear-core-lint
+    :shortdesc: Turn on internal sanity checking
+    :type: dynamic

+    Turn on linearity checking in GHC.
+Currently, some optimizations in GHC might not preserve linearity and they valid programs might fail Linear Core Lint.
+    In the near future, this option will be removed and folded into normal Core Lint.

 .. ghc-flag:: -dstg-lint
     :shortdesc: STG pass sanity checking